hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/MapConfiguration.md

 This configuration lets you index the attributes of an object in the map and also order these attributes.
 See the example declarative and programmatic configuration.

 ### Entry Listeners
 This configuration lets you add listeners (listener classes) for the map entries.
-You can also set the attributes `include-value` to `true` if you want the entry event to contain the entry values and `local` to `true` if you want to listen the entries on the local node.
+You can also set the attributes `include-value` to `true` if you want the entry event to contain the entry values and `local` to `true` if you want to listen to the entries on the local node.